%1$s

 8. If your oil smells different or bad, avoid using it.

-Consult your physician regarding your medical and dietary needs.
-The guidance provided will help you to choose an oil or a variety of oils that will be the best for you.
+Before experimenting with things that may affect one’s health, consult a physician or nutritionist regarding your medical and dietary needs.
+The personalized diet chart would be provided to empower you to choose the oil or variety of oils that will best suit your individual health goals and preferences.

 References: